Tharusha-dev/WANsearch/README.md

 When retrieving relevent documents,

-And uses a simple `LIKE` sql statement in [all_dialogues](https://github.com/Tharusha-dev/WANsearch/blob/main/WANsearchAPI/db/README.md) table for quoted search.
+And uses a simple `LIKE` sql statement in [all_dialogues](https://github.com/Tharusha-dev/WANsearch/blob/main/WANsearchAPI/db/README.md#all_dialogues) table for quoted search.

 ## Infrastucture

 Frontend is hosted in Cloudflare pages.

 The API is running in EC2.
 Uses Cloudflare proxy.

+## Know issues

+### Speed when searching by relevance

+The bottleneck is the database, I tried indexing a bunch of stuff but this is as fast as i could make it.
+If anyone have any suggestions to make reads faster, I'm all ears.